-As of LCOS 9.00 the RADIUS server contains an EAP-SIM module, which enhances the device with the ability to simulate the home location register (HLR) of a mobile provider.
+The RADIUS server contains an EAP-SIM module, which enhances the device with the ability to simulate the home location register (HLR) of a mobile provider.
 An HLR usually generates the keys for registered SIM cards so that a RADIUS server can authenticate a client by means of EAP-SIM.